Focus on Scotland & the Arctic

 Scotland is determined to lead by example and be a leading nation for new energy technology, renewable energy outputs, smart grids, battery storage, wind farm development, marine energy technology like tide and wave power, adaptation of electric vehicles and so on.

-Early on, Scotland set ambitious emission targets early on which we are well on our way to meet and actually in the process now of making our targets even tougher.
+Early on, Scotland set ambitious emission targets which we are well on our way to meet and actually in the process now of making our targets even tougher.
 What we have seen in this work is that Climate change comes not only with challenges, but that within those challenges lie significant and innovative opportunities for local economies.
 Our low carbon sector alone currently employs 60.000 people and has great potential for growth, to name one example.

 So, working together on Climate change is the most important issue for the Arctic environment and one where Scotland can contribute to greatly.
 It is first and foremost important for the future of our planet, and it is essential for the whole Arctic and North which is predicted to warm faster than the rest of the world.
 But at the same time as it is so important that we work together on combating Climate change in a sustainable manner, it is equally important that we seek opportunities within that combat that will also bring economic benefits to communities in the New North,” says Nicola Sturgeon, Scotland's First Minister.